-For centuries, people walked or skied over Nature's Ice Palace on the Hintertux Glacier, never knowing it was there.
+For centuries, people walked or skied over the Hintertux Ice Cave, never knowing it was there.
 Now, you can visit all year round if you know how.
-Here's how to make the most of summer in Zillertal - and how to head inside Austria's ice cave.
+Here’s how to make the most of summer in Zillertal – and how to head inside Austria’s ice palace.

 See also our guide to summer in Austria.

 The Hintertux Ice Cave Within the Glacier

 The Hintertux Glacier broods in charcoal and gleaming white above the valleys in Zillertal, Austria.
 The peak can be reached in a quick series of three cable cars and its slopes offer skiing and snowball fights all year round.